andrew/ultimate-awesome/README.md

 - [my-cs-degree](https://github.com/logancyang/my-cs-degree) - A CS degree with a focus on full-stack ML engineering, 2020.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [awesome-note-taking](https://github.com/tehtbl/awesome-note-taking) - A curated list of 100+ awesome note-taking apps, PKM tools & knowledge management software — open source and proprietary.
 Updated regularly.
+- [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-docs](https://github.com/testthedocs/awesome-docs) - A curated list of awesome documentation tools.
 - [awesome-geospatial-companies](https://github.com/chrieke/awesome-geospatial-companies) - :globe_with_meridians: List & Map of 800+ companies for geospatial jobs (GIS, Earth Observation, UAV, Satellite, Digital Farming, .).
-- [3d-resources](https://github.com/devanshutak25/3d-resources) - Curated, CC0 reference hub for 3D, VFX, and game dev.
-3,400+ tools, assets, and tutorials across 12 sections.
-Searchable, filterable, free.
 - [awesome-indie-zh](https://github.com/apachecn/awesome-indie-zh) - 独立开发/自由职业/远程工作资源列表.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.
 - [awesome-lisp-languages](https://github.com/dundalek/awesome-lisp-languages) - A list of Lisp-flavored programming languages.
 - [awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.
-- [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [Awesome-AI](https://github.com/re50urces/Awesome-AI) - A curated list of awesome things related to artificial intelligence tools.
 - [Awesome-AIGC](https://github.com/wshzd/Awesome-AIGC) - AIGC资料汇总学习，持续更新.
 - [awesome-desktop-js](https://github.com/styfle/awesome-desktop-js) - 🖥️ A list of awesome packages and frameworks for implementing JavaScript applications on the desktop.